Extremal H-colorings of graphs with fixed minimum degree: Proof of Theorem

 Now suppose $k_1, k_2 \in K$ with $k_1 \sim k_2$.
 Then there exist distinct $j_1, j_2 \in J$ with $k_1 \sim_M j_1$ and $k_2 \sim_M j_2$.
 Letting $i_1$ and $i_2$ denote any two distinct vertices in $I$ (and recalling that everything in $I$ is adjacent to everything in $J$), $i_1 \sim j_1 \sim k_1 \sim k_2 \sim j_2 \sim i_2$ is an augmenting path of length $5$, which contradicts the maximality of $M$.
 Therefore $K$ is an independent set and so $K \cup I$ is an independent set.
 Since $G$ has minimum degree $\delta$, every vertex in $K \cup I$ is adjacent to every vertex in $J$, and so $G$ must be the complete bipartite graph $K_{\delta,n-\delta}$ with some edges added to the size $\delta$ partition class.

 We now show that adding any edge to the size $\delta$ partition class in $K_{\delta,n-\delta}$ will strictly decrease the number of $H$-colorings.
-Since $H$ cannot contain $K_{\Delta}^{\text{loop}}$ (by (\ref{eqn-Hcondition delta})), there are two (possibly non-distinct) non-adjacent neighbors of a vertex in $H$ with degree $\Delta$.
+Since $H$ cannot contain $K_{\Delta}^{\text{loop}}$ (by (\ref{eqn-Hcondition delta})), there are two non-adjacent neighbors of a vertex in $H$ with degree $\Delta$.
+(It is possible that the two non-adjacent neighbors here are actually the same vertex in $H$, where here the non-adjacency means that no loop is present.)
 If any edge is added to the size $\delta$ partition class in $K_{\delta,n-\delta}$, then it is impossible for any $H$-coloring to color the endpoints of that edge with the non-adjacent vertices in $H$, but such a coloring is possible in $K_{\delta,n-\delta}$.
 Since any $H$-coloring of $K_{\delta,n-\delta}$ with an edge added is an $H$-coloring of $K_{\delta,n-\delta}$, this shows that the number of $H$-colorings strictly decreases whenever an edge is added to $K_{\delta,n-\delta}$.

 In summary, we have shown that if $G$ satisfies $n > 3\delta$, $|M| \leq \delta$, and $G \neq K_{\delta,n-\delta}$ then $\hom(G,H) < \hom(K_{\delta,n-\delta},H)$.

 \textbf{Case 2:} Now suppose that $|M| = k \geq \delta + 1$.
 We will show that for large enough $n$ we have $\hom(G,H) < \hom(K_{\delta,n-\delta},H)$, which will complete the proof.